 During his time in the White House, Trump has consistently taken credit for the strength of the economy, and his 2020 campaign is sure to make the economy a focus.
 Immediately forgiving the existing federal student loans would strengthen the economy considerably and bolster his case to voters.

 Elizabeth Warren generated major headlines with her proposal to cancel student loan debt.
 Bernie Sanders quickly followed with a debt cancellation proposal of his own.

-If Trump eliminated federal student loans before the election, it would take a big issue away from two of the leading Democratic contenders.
+If Trump eliminated federal student loans before the election, he could potentially win over Warren and Sanders voters for following the forgiveness plan.
 He could also take credit for taking action while others just talked.